maxine-ellah/ruby-practice/railsForZombies.md

 validates :status, presence: true - this also checks if the :status column has a value

-validates :status, presence: true, length: { minimum: 3 }
+validates :status, presence: true, length: { minimum: 3 } - this does the same as above and checks that the length is at least 3.

 Relationships

 You could create a zombies table to store each individual zombie and its details, then, add a new column to the tweets table called 'zombie_id'.

 Then, with two tables now, you'd need to define the relationship between them.
 You'd need to express that in the tweets table a tweet 'BELONGS_TO' a zombie.
-You'd put this info in the model of the tweet:
+You'd put this info in the Tweet model:

 class Tweet < ActiveRecord::Base